EIN 38-2935397

 Program areas at IYF

-Initiatives in sub-saharan africa: iyf continues to mobilize business, government, and civic leaders to support solutions that work, impacting young africans in sub saharan africa through provision of opportunities for Youth to gain the skills employers seek, as well as developing young entrepreneurs through hands-on support to help good business ideas come to life.
-In 2021 iyf operated 13 programs in 5 countries in sub-saharan africa (ethiopia, south africa, zimbabwe, kenya, nigeria) reaching over 32,000 young people.
+Initiatives in sub-saharan africa: since iyf's founding in 1990, we've helped more than two million sub-saharan african Youth turn their talent and enthusiasm into jobs and careers in growth sectors such as service industries, agriculture, and construction.
+In 2022 iyf operated 17 programs in 5 countries in sub-saharan africa (ethiopia, south africa, zimbabwe, kenya, nigeria) reaching over 44,000 young people.
 Iyf's beneficiaries included orphans and vulnerable children, opportunity Youth, students from low-income families, and Youth with disability.
-These programs improved alignment between technical vocational training skills courses and industry needs, improved beneficiaries' pathways to meaningful livelihoods, including providing high quality digital training to secure jobs and learnerships, created more youth-inclusive and youth-responsive organizations and improved pedagogical practices in training centres.
+These programs improved alignment between technical vocational training skills courses and industry needs, improved beneficiaries' pathways to meaningful livelihoods, including providing high quality digital training to secure jobs and learnerships, created more youth-inclusive and youth-responsive organizations and improved pedagogical practices in training centers.
+In partnership with mastercard Foundation, via: pathways to work applies a systems approach to improve economic opportunities for underserved young people in mozambique and tanzania.
 In south africa, iyf manages high gear, an exciting initiative that is advancing south africa's public technical and vocational education and training (tvet) college system.
-High gear draws on industry knowledge and skills imperatives - along with iyf curricula enhancement tools - to strengthen the market relevance of select public tvet college courses.
+High gear draws on industry knowledge and skills imperativesalong with iyf curricula enhancement toolsto strengthen the market relevance of select public tvet college courses.
+Through improved learner retention and completion rates, the skills for life project in south africa seeks to support the country's tvet college system to better prepare young women and men with the life skills and industry-relevant technical competencies needed for academic and workforce success.
+Iyf leads specific components of the kefeta project in ethiopia and the takunda project in zimbabwe.
+In ethiopia, the kefeta initiative will serve a target of 2m Youth across 18 ethiopian cities.
+The goal of the takunda activity is achieving sustainable, equitable, and resilient food, nutrition, and income security for over 300,000 Youth.
+Through these projects, iyf oversees the components including 1) Youth engagement, inclusiong and empowerment, 2) investing in higher education alliances and Youth hubs and building an educational Foundation, and 3) linking the private sector for Youth employment and entrepreneurship.

 Grants made by IYF